 What your support people need to know

 Food isn’t usually supplied for partners or family.
 They can bring their own or buy it at centre cafes.
+There's usually a kitchen with a microwave, toaster, and tea and coffee, which your support person can use.
 Check the centre rules about keeping and storing food in fridges and reheating food.

 If your partner is staying overnight, a bed might be provided.
 Check with the birth centre.